Shilpa Shinde’s Look For Dan Dana Dan Inspired By Main Hoon Na’s Sushmita Sen!

 Dan Dana Dan Cast

-According to IE report, the show titled, Dan Dana Dan will also feature Ali Asgar, Suyyash Rai, Sugandha Mishra, Paresh Ganatra and Suresh Menon.
+According to IE report, the show titled Dan Dana Dan will also feature Ali Asgar, Suyyash Rai, Sugandha Mishra, Paresh Ganatra and Suresh Menon.
 The web series will be aired on the Jio TV app during the IPL matches (Friday-Sunday evening).

 Sunil As A Funny Commentator

-The show will be out and out comedy series.
-Every episode the viewers will get to see cricketers joining fun conversation.
+The show will be an out-and-out comedy series.
+In every episode the viewers will get to see cricketers joining fun conversations.
 It is being said that Sunil will be seen as a funny commentator.

 Don't Shilpa and Sunil look good together?
-Well, we are eager to watch the show, how about you?
+Well, we are eager to watch the show.
+How about you?
 Hit the comment box to share your views.

 Wait, What?
 Kapil Sharma's New Show Family Time With Kapil Sharma Might Go Off Air Soon!